 Number of bins

 The number of bins defaults to the square root of the number of records in your dataset.
 This can be adjusted by changing the Number of bins in the Data tab of the Chart pane.
 Changing the number of bins allows you to see more or less detail in the structure of your data.

 Some basic descriptive statistics are calculated and displayed on histograms.
 The mean and median are displayed with one line each, and one standard deviation above and below the mean is displayed using two lines.
-You can click on these items in the chart legend to toggle them on or off.
+You can click on these items in the statistics table or chart legend to toggle them on or off.